Wood Science and Engineering (WSE)

 Available via Ecampus

-WSE 210, *RENEWABLE MATERIALS TECHNOLOGY AND UTILIZATION, 4 Credits
+WSE 210, *BIOLOGY, STRUCTURE, AND UTILIZATION OF WOODY PLANTS, 4 Credits

 Recognizes common plant-based materials commonly used to meet our fiber needs and products that are manufactured from these materials.
 Describes their growth, the various cell types that constitute plants we frequently utilize, and their arrangements within a stem.
 Describes important physical and mechanical properties of renewable materials and differences among different plant-based materials, in terms of their fiber characteristics and properties.
 Distinguishes variety of renewable material based products are from those manufactured from wood.